 If you're just starting out, you might not have hard numbers to prove your worth.
 In that case, pitch your enthusiasm and work ethic.

 How is the company doing?

-It is important to understand how the company you are interviewing with is performing.
+It is important to understand how a company is performing.
 Have they posted record profits for the previous year, or is their financial performance below their targets?
 Have they made many redundancies in the past 12 months?

-General market conditions in your sector
+What are general market conditions in your sector like?

 Is there a shortage of candidates with your skill set in the industry you work in?
 Have general salaries been rising or falling with in the sector?
 Are there a high number of roles appropriate to your skill set available in the sector?

-Determine whether there are any salary trade-offs
+Are there are any salary trade-offs?